bailey-lab/MIPTools/docs/quick_start.rst

 Now that we know what steps will be performed and how files are organized, we can look at a hypothetical dataset.
 The tutorial dataset contains 56 samples sequenced with 57 targeted genomic regions corresponding to known drug resistance mutations of the P. falciparum genome.
-It assumes that MIPs have already been designed, and that samples have already been sequenced using the MIPs using illumina paired end reads and demultiplexed.
+It assumes that MIPs have already been designed, and that these MIPs have been used to target our regions of interest, and that samples have already been pooled together, sequenced with illumina paired end reads, and demultiplexed.

 | You can download the tutorial dataset from here:
 | https://baileylab.brown.edu/MIPTools/download/test-data.tar.gz
 | The dataset includes a project_resources folder, a species_resources folder, a sample sheet,
-and a fastq directory with demultiplexed output.
+and a fastq directory with demultiplexed illumina paired end reads as output.

 | You can obtain a copy of our latest sif file from here:
 | https://baileylab.brown.edu/MIPTools/download/miptools_dev.sif